quicwg/base-drafts/draft-ietf-quic-transport.md

   to specify the connection-level flow control window.

 * Byte offset: A 64-bit unsigned integer indicating the absolute byte offset of data which can be sent on the given stream.
-In the case of connection level flow control, the cumulative number of bytes which can be sent on all currently open streams.
+In the case of connection-level flow control, the cumulative offset which can be sent on all streams that contribute to connection-level flow control.

 ## BLOCKED Frame